-There are many tools and sprays that are used to kill and repel mosquitoes.
-Some of these methods have proven to be effective, while others are less.
-Today we are going to look at bug zappers, how they work and how good they are reducing and limiting the mosquito population.
+There are many tools and sprays out there that kill and/or repel mosquitoes.
+Some of these methods have proven to be effective while others are less effective.
+Today, we’re going to answer some questions about bug zappers including how they work and how good they are at reducing and limiting the mosquito population.

 What are bug zappers?

-How effective bug zappers are compared to other methods for mosquito control?
+How effective are bug zappers at mosquito control?

-Few studies conducted about the efficiency of bug zappers have proved that bug zappers are ineffective against mosquitoes and will not provide a significant impact on the population of mosquitoes in the area it has been used.
+Studies examining the efficiency of bug zappers have determined that they’re ineffective against mosquitoes.
+This means that they won’t have a significant impact on the population of mosquitoes in the target area.

-However, if you have a bug zapper near you, there is a significantly higher chance that mosquito is going to detect carbon dioxide or different odors from your body and will fly to you, and will not pay even the slightest attention to the ultraviolet light from the zapper.
+If you have a bug zapper near you, however, there’s a significantly higher chance that a mosquito is going to detect the carbon dioxide or different odors coming from your body and will fly towards you.
+It won’t pay even the slightest amount of attention to the ultraviolet light emitted by the zapper.